SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/includes/quote-add-multiple-products.md

 <!-- markdownlint-disable-file MD041 -->
-If advanced searching is supported, you have the option of searching for and adding several products simultaneously.
+If advanced searching is supported, you can search for and add several products simultaneously.